 How could it be done?

 The first order of business would be figuring out the ballot measure’s objective.
 It could seek to bring drivers back during weekdays and close it off to weekend traffic.
-A ballot measure could also fully reopen the Great Highway, bringing cars back every day, like the highway was before the pandemic.
+A ballot measure could also fully reopen the Great Highway, bringing cars back every day, like before the pandemic.

-Then advocates would have to figure out which of three different paths to take.
+Then advocates would have to figure out which of three paths to take.

-The first would involve the same method recall organizers used to get rid of Engardio through a voter-led ballot initiative.
-That requires the signatures of 2% of registered voters — or about 10,000 signers.
+The first would involve the same method recall organizers used to get rid of Engardio, through a voter-led ballot initiative.
+That requires the signatures of 2% of registered voters — about 10,000. (opens in new tab)

 The second option is to get four members of the Board of Supervisors behind the effort.
 Supervisor Connie Chan, who rallied against Prop.
-K in November, has expressed interest in supporting a measure that would allow driving during the week.
+K in November, has expressed interest in supporting a measure that would allow cars on the road during the week.

 The third option is to turn to Mayor Daniel Lurie, who has the sole power to place measures on the ballot.
 While the mayor opposed Prop.
 K, many see his involvement as highly unlikely.